shotgunsoftware/developer.shotgunsoftware.com/docs/en/trusted-solutions/tier1/setup/tuning.md

 ### S3 Infrequent Access

 We recommend enabling S3 Infrequent Access to easily reduce costs without impacting performance.
-For the Shotgun Cloud hosted offering, we apply a policy for all objects older than one month.
+For the {% include product %} Cloud hosted offering, we apply a policy for all objects older than one month.

 With Infrequent Access, objects are stored at a lower cost.
-However, if they are accessed, it will involve an additional cost.
-Shotgun has observed that one month was the right policy to use globally, but you may want to adapt that policy to your studio workflows as needed.
+However, if they are accessed, it will involve an additional cost. {% include product %} has observed that one month was the right policy to use globally, but you may want to adapt that policy to your studio workflows as needed.

 Read more about S3 Infrequent Access and other storage classes [here](https://aws.amazon.com/s3/storage-classes/).

 ## S3 Bucket policy

-We recommend you restrict access to your S3 bucket to only your VPC and Shotgun transcoding services IPs.
+We recommend you restrict access to your S3 bucket to only your VPC and {% include product %} transcoding services IPs.
 There is an example policy, replace `your_vpc_id` and `your_s3_bucket` by your values.

-We strongly recommend you test media access and media transcoding in your migration test site right after applying the bucket policy changes to be sure your S3 bucket is still accessible from your VPC and from Shotgun transcoders.
+We strongly recommend you test media access and media transcoding in your migration test site right after applying the bucket policy changes to be sure your S3 bucket is still accessible from your VPC and from {% include product %} transcoders.

 ```
 {